 There is much to see and do in Greece but it cant all be done in tour buses or on foot.
-Sometimes getting behind the wheel of a car will really make your visit to Greece even more special.
+Sometimes biting the bullet and driving in Greece will really make your visit even more special.
 But are you up to it?

 Public transport in some parts of Greece is very good but in many places it is non-existent.
 So if you want to really explore an island or a region, or embark on an epic Greece road trip them you will need a hire car.
 This will allow you to travel at your own pace, explore hidden and often deserted coves and crannies and avoid tour buses and crowds.

 Driving on the Right Side of the Road

 One of the major differences for many people visiting Greece is that you have to drive on the right side of the road.

 Whilst this can be quite disconcerting initially most people seem to adapt fairly quickly.
 Just be extra careful when entering a road from a carpark or driveway and if unsure perhaps wait to follow another car.
 The same goes for crossing the street as a pedestrian too.
 We’ve seen a lot of close calls on foot!